My Research

 Advisors: Dr. James Mac Hyman (Math, Tulane), Dr. Claudia Herrera (Tropical Medicine, Tulane), Dr. Eric Dumonteil (Tropical Medicine, Tulane), Dr. Zhuolin Qu (Math, Tulane)

-Lyme Disease (In Review)
+Lyme Disease (Published)

 Title: Cost Benefit Analysis of Vaccination in Tick-Mouse Transmission of Lyme Disease [PDF]